 Comcast reaches deal to carry Starz, add Lionsgate content to Peacock

-Monday, 23 December 2019 () Comcast customers worried about losing access to Starz channels in the New Year got an early present Monday, when the Philadelphia-based media giant announced it's reached a deal with the Lionsgate-owned network after a drawn-out carriage dispute.
-Under the long-term deal, Comcast also secured rights to license Lionsgate content for its upcoming direct-to-consumer streaming service Peacock.
-The companies didn't specify which Lionsgate titles will be available on Peacock when it debuts in April,…
+Tuesday, 24 December 2019 () Comcast customers worried about losing access to Starz channels in the New Year got an early present Monday, when the Philadelphia-based media giant announced it's reached a deal with the Lionsgate-owned network after a drawn-out carriage dispute.
+It's not clear how long, however, customers will be able to watch the channels as part of their existing cable packages.
+Under the long-term deal, Comcast said Starz channels will "continue to be available" to Xfinity customers but that it also set out…